eirikhanasand/iikg2001/exam/exam21.md

 5. Do not rely on encryption on the wire

 ## Question 47
-There are five categories of risk handling methods.
+There are five categories of risk handling methods.<br/>
 In which category do safeguards and countermeasures belong to?

 1. Accept the risk.